 You can use the Colors dialog box (Edit > Colors) to create, edit, duplicate, delete, and append colors.
-You can also use the Colors dialog box to edit trapping rules for colors.

 The Colors dialog box lets you create, edit, and delete color definitions.

 Creating a color

 You can choose from several color models and from a number of color matching systems when you create colors.
 If you have colors you use frequently, you can create colors for the default color list in the application when no files are open.
 You can create up to 1,000 default or article-specific colors.
 To create a color, choose Edit > Colors to display the Colors dialog box, and click New to display the Edit Color dialog box.
 Then, enter a name in the Name field and specify the color model for your new color.